webstar0411/messenger-android/README.md

   <img alt="Get it on Apple App Store" height="80"
   src="https://media.mesibo.com/files/mesibo/appstore.png" /></a>

+### Generating OTP for the demo
+You can generate OTP for any number from the [mesibo console](https://mesibo.com/console)

+Note that, all the users are private to your app/account.
+The demo app can not see or communicate with users from other apps.
+Also, the demo app uses contact synchronization to find other users of your app and hence ensure to use the correct phone number and other users are in your phone book.

 ## Downloading the Source Code

 ### Clone the Repository (Recommended)